 - Celebrity is identified as a genre that performers whom I believe would not have been asked to perform were they not famous for other reasons and who have not contributed significantly to any specific genre.
 For example: I feel comfortable in describing Beyonce, great and terrible queen of all she surveys, as an R&B singer because she has helped to define the genre over the last 15 years.
 Kathie Lee Gifford, however, has not made any significant contribution to pop music, thus she draws the Celebrity genre distinction.

 - The genre label is more so intended to categorize the singer, not the way in which they performed the anthem.
 If you were to travel back in time to 1996 and go looking for a Mariah Carey CD at a music store, you would have to look for her by genre.
-Having spent a relatively decent amount of time perusing through music stores (and having bought a few Mariah Carey CDs & tapes), I know I would have looked for her in the Pop genre.
+Having spent a relatively decent amount of time perusing through music stores (and having bought a few Mariah Carey CDs & tapes), I know I would have most likely found her in the R&B genre section.

 You can check out the full sheet here: https://docs.google.com/spreadsheets/d/1--T_ZHGlYdTs2gqlLAs-75jj2a1jX5XB7U7E-BdFfpI/edit?usp=sharing